 - Notify the enrollee in writing.
 The plan sponsor may use the model Notice of Redetermination language, or it may develop its own notice.
-If the enrollee's representative filed the appeal, the representative must be notified in lieu of the enrollee. - If an enrollee's prescribing physician or other prescriber files a request on behalf of an enrollee, the plan sponsor must provide notice to the prescriber and written notice to the enrollee. - If a plan sponsor provides verbal notification to a physician or other prescriber, the plan sponsor does not need to send a written follow-up. - In accordance with the regulatory requirements at §423.590(g), the notice must use approved notice language in a readable and understandable form, and must: - State the specific reason for denial that takes into account the enrollee's presenting medical condition, disabilities, and special language requirements, if any; - Contain the enrollee's HICN or MBI, plan sponsor name, plan identification number, contract identification number, and formulary identification number; - Provide a description of any applicable Medicare coverage rule or any other applicable plan policy upon which the denial was based, including any specific formulary criteria that must be satisfied for approval.
-If the drug could be approved under the exception rules, the notice must explicitly state the need for a supporting statement and clearly identify the type of information that should be submitted when seeking a formulary or tiering exception; and
+If the enrollee's representative filed the appeal, the representative must be notified in lieu of the enrollee.
+Plans may send written notice to both the representative and enrollee, but are not required. - If an enrollee's prescribing physician or other prescriber files a request on behalf of an enrollee, the plan sponsor must provide notice to the prescriber and written notice to the enrollee. - If a plan sponsor provides verbal notification to a physician or other prescriber, the plan sponsor does not need to send a written follow-up. - In accordance with the regulatory requirements at §423.590(g), the notice must use approved notice language in a readable and understandable form, and must:

-• Inform the enrollee of his or her right to a reconsideration (level 2 appeal).
+- State the specific reason for denial that takes into account the enrollee's presenting medical condition, disabilities, and special language requirements, if any; - o Contain the enrollee's HICN or MBI, plan sponsor name, plan identification number, contract identification number, and formulary identification number; - O Provide a description of any applicable Medicare coverage rule or any other applicable plan policy upon which the denial was based, including any specific formulary criteria that must be satisfied for approval.
+If the drug could be approved under the exception rules, the notice must explicitly state the need for a supporting statement and clearly identify the type of information that should be submitted when seeking a formulary or tiering exception; and - o Inform the enrollee of his or her right to a reconsideration (level 2 appeal).